openjdk/jdk/src/jdk.compiler/share/man/javac.md

     categories, as well as non-lint warnings.

 <a id="option-Werror-custom">`-Werror:`\[`-`\]*key*(`,`\[`-`\]*key*)\*</a>
-:   Enables and/or disables specific categories of lint warnings that should terminate compilation.
+:   Specify lint categories for which warnings should terminate compilation.
+The keys
+    `all` and `none` include or exclude all categories (respectively); other keys include the corresponding category, or exclude it if preceded by a hyphen (`-`).
+By default, no categories are included.
+In order to terminate compilation, the category must also be enabled (via [`-Xlint`](#option-Xlint-custom), if necessary).
     See [`-Xlint`](#option-Xlint-custom) below for the list of lint category keys.

 ### Extra Options